Time: 19:45 - 21:15

-Classes are taught online through tutor explanation and demonstration, group playing along with the tutor and individual playing.
+Classes are taught through tutor explanation and demonstration, group playing along with the tutor and individual playing.
 Sessions will also include class discussion, plus embedded aural skills and theoretical study.

 A regular practise routine is essential to make progress you will need to practise regularly outside class (ideally at least 20 minutes 4 times per week).

 Are there any other costs?
 Is there anything I need to bring?

 You will need your own Bb clarinet and supply of reeds.
 Most materials will be provided by the tutor via Google Classroom, but you may need to purchase some sheet music for solo repertoire.

 Please check our page on Where to buy music and instruments which lists lists some of our local music shops and includes specific advice on clarinets.

 When I've finished, what course can I do next?